yusmnn/yusmnn/README.md

 <div align="justify">
   <h2>
-    I'm a front-end developer from Indonesia with a passion for building web and mobile applications.
-I enjoy coding and love sharing what I learn with others.
-Currently, I'm deepening my skills in Kotlin and Flutter.
+    I'm a Full Stack Developer based in Indonesia with a passion for building scalable applications.
+My expertise covers the Back-End using PHP frameworks like CodeIgniter and Laravel, as well as the Front-End for web.
+Currently, I'm expanding my reach into Mobile Development by deepening my skills in Kotlin and Flutter.
 Feel free to reach out to me:<br/><br/>
     <a href="mailto:yusmnn@gmail.com">
       <img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email">
     </a>